 The recently published Water Act 2013 is based on the National Water Policy and designed for integrated development, management, extraction, distribution, usage, protection, and conservation of water resources in Bangladesh.
 In general, if one takes a critical look at the Act, the new law has provided the right framework for better management of water resources in the country.
 As per this Act, all forms of water (e.g., surface water, groundwater, seawater, rainwater, and atmospheric water) within the territory of Bangladesh belong to the government on behalf of the people.
 The private landowners will be able to use the surface water inside their property for all purposes in accordance with the Act.
 A worthwhile initiative is a requirement for permits/licenses for large-scale water withdrawal by individuals and organizations beyond domestic use.
-Without prior permission issued by the Executive Committee, no individuals or organizations will be allowed to build any structure that impedes the natural flow of rivers and creeks.
+Without prior permission issued by the Executive Committee, no individuals or organizations will be allowed to extract, distribute, use, develop, protect, and conserve water resources, nor will they be allowed to build any structure that impedes the natural flow of rivers and creeks.
 However, the maximum amount of surface water or groundwater that can be withdrawn by individuals or organizations is not mentioned in the Act.
 Setting up a priority order for water usage in an area where the water resources are in critical condition is also a significant step.